 Sanding is Hard Labor

 You should also know that it’s going to be hard work.
 Maybe you already know, and that’s part of the appeal.
-Crawling around the floor on your knees can seem like fun at first.
-Many people underestimate how grueling it will be though.
-Run an edger for a day, and you’ll experience a full body workout that leaves your forearms, shoulders, back of your legs and lower back feeling like you just did a week of Cross Fit.
-You may want to consider wearing knee pads and a work belt.
+Run an edger for a day, and you will experience a full body workout that leaves your forearms, shoulders, back of your legs and lower back feeling like you just did a week of Cross Fit.

-Evaluating Your Space
+Evaluate Your Space

 - The floor’s current condition (species, gaps, stains, marks, and any cupping or crowning)